-Shivaji Maharaj is also spelled as Sivaji was born on 19 February 1630.
+Chhatrapati Shivaji Maharaj also spelled as Sivaji was born on 19 February 1630.
 He was born at Shivneri which is a hill fort in Junnar in Poona, now known as Pune.
 Chhatrapati Shivaji Maharaj took birth into a family of bureaucrats.
 His father Shahji Bhonsale was a great Maratha general in the army of Bijapur Sultanate and his mother Jijabai was a great devotee of religion.
 He was the founder of the great Maratha kingdom of India.
 He was one of the bravest and marvelous rulers in the 17th century.

-Life History of Shivaji Maharaj
+Life History of Chhatrapati Shivaji Maharaj

 The ancestral estates of Shivaji Maharaj were situated in the Deccan region in the realm of Bijapur sultans.
 He found the suppression of the Muslim rulers and the persecution of all the Hindus in the region.
 He was sad due to the devastating condition of the Hindus that by the age of 16 he convinced himself to be the cause of the Hindu’s freedom.
 It was a conviction that was to sustain him throughout his whole life.

-Conquests of Shivaji
+Conquests of Chhatrapati Shivaji Maharaj

-Fearlessly, Shivaji feigned illness, and therefore as atonement, he began to send out enormous baskets filled with delicious sweets that were to be distributed among the poor.
+Fearlessly, Shivaji Maharaj feigned illness, and therefore as atonement, he began to send out enormous baskets filled with delicious sweets that were to be distributed among the poor.
 In the year 1666 of 17 August, he and his son had themselves carried past their guards in these baskets.
-His escape was the most thrilling and daring episode filled with very high drama which was about to change the course of Indian history.
+His escape was the most thrilling and daring episode filled with very high drama, which was about to change the course of Indian history.

 Independent Sovereign (Purna Swaraj)

 In 1674 during the summer, Shivaji Maharaj had himself enthroned with great fanfare as an independent sovereign.
-The entire suppressed Hindu majority rallied to him as their great leaders.
+The entire suppressed Hindu majority rallied to him as their great leader.
 He ruled his domain for almost six years through a cabinet of eight ministers.
-Chattrapati Shivaji Maharaj who devout Hindu, who prided himself as the protector of his religion, broke the tradition by commanding that two of his relatives who had been forcibly converted to Islam should be taken back to Hinduism.
+Chattrapati Shivaji Maharaj who devout Hindu, who prided himself on the protector of his religion, broke the tradition by commanding that two of his relatives who had been forcibly converted to Islam should be taken back to Hinduism.

-Even though both the Christians, as well as the Muslims, often kept on imposing their creeds on the population by force, he respected the beliefs and protected the religious places of both communities.
+Even though both the Christians, as well as the Muslims often kept on imposing their creeds on the population by force, he respected the beliefs and protected the religious places of both communities.
 Along with Hindus, many Muslims were also in his service.
 After his coronation, his most remarkable campaign was in the south.
 During this campaign, he allied with the Sultans and blocked the grand design of the Mughals to spread their rule over the entire subcontinent.

 Spouses and Children of Shivaji Maharaj

 Shivaji Maharaj had several wives and two sons.
-His elder son at one stage defeated the Mughals and was brought back with the utmost difficulty.
+His elder son, at one stage, defeated the Mughals and was brought back with the utmost difficulty.
 Many are unaware of the fact that Chattrapati Shivaji Maharaj has eight wives.
-His first wife was Saibai also known as Nimbalkar.
+His first wife was Saibai, also known as Nimbalkar.